-The best Android phones for 2023 | Engadget
+The best Android phones for 2024

 Cameras

 Obviously, for photos we’re looking for sharp, colorful shots in both bright and low-light conditions.
 And we want video clips with high dynamic range, rich audio and smooth image stabilization.
-Extra cameras for ultra-wide and zoom lenses are a plus.
-It’s also important to consider features like dedicated night modes, support for various video recording resolutions, and additional photo modes like timelapse, slow motion and more.
+Extra cameras for ultra-wide and telephoto lenses are a plus.
+The best cameras should also include features like dedicated night modes, support for various video recording resolutions, and additional photo modes like timelapse, slow motion and more.

 Battery and software